Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 ├── 03_Outputs/      Figures and tables used in the manuscript
 ├── 04_Manuscript/   Reproducible manuscript (.qmd)
 └── Run_all.R/        Master script to execute the workflow

+The following section describes the data sources used within this structure.

 ## Data